The Wednesday Play Writer: Roger Manvell; Adapted from (novel) Roger Manvell and Heinrich Fraenkel; Producer: Peter Luke; Director: Rudolph Cartier

 Count von Stauffenberg’s conspiracy was given the Hollywood treatment in 2008 with Bryan Singer’s feature film Valkyrie, which garnered credit for tackling the subject for a mainstream, English-speaking audience.
 But as is often the case, British television had done it first.

 Thanks to the BBC Written Archives Centre for making research materials available.

 16 April 2013: Added quotations from Contrast review.

 27 September 2013: Added Sear quotation; minor typographical revisions.

-15 January 2014: New version posted, with substantial revisions to existing material and the addition of substantial new material including audience research.
+15 January 2014: Replaced 2011 post with new version, with substantial revisions to existing material and the addition of substantial new material including audience research.